Skip to Content

 4. Developing a culture of research impact and support engagement with research users.

-5. Protecting the interests of researchers and participants.
+5. Protecting the interests of researchers and participants through the integrity of research conducted.

 6. Dedicated and expert legal, contracting and intellectual property support.